CreativeTechGuy/no-bad-alchs/README.md

 ## Version History

+* 0.9.0 - Immediately re-show items as soon as alch is cast
 * 0.8.1 - Fixed bug where all spells cast would hide inventory
 * 0.8.0 - Initial RuneLite Release